Neo42/blog/posts/react-performance-recipes.md

   highlightedIndex,
   ...props
 }) {
-  const isSelected =
-    selectedItem?.id === item.id
+  const isSelected = selectedItem?.id === item.id
-  const isHighlighted =
-    highlightedIndex === index
+  const isHighlighted = highlightedIndex === index
   return (
     <li
       {...getItemProps({
         index,
         item,
         style: {
-          fontWeight: isSelected
-            ? 'bold'
-            : 'normal',
+          fontWeight: isSelected ? 'bold' : 'normal',
-          backgroundColor: isHighlighted
-            ? 'lightgray'
-            : 'inherit',
+          backgroundColor: isHighlighted ? 'lightgray' : 'inherit',
         },
         ...props,
       })}
     />
   )
 }
-ListItem = React.memo(
-  ListItem,
-  (prevProps, nextProps) => {
+ListItem = React.memo(ListItem, (prevProps, nextProps) => {
   // true means do NOT rerender
   // false means DO rerender

-    // these ones are easy if any of these changed, we should re-render if (
+  // these ones are easy if any of these changed, we should re-render if (prevProps.getItemProps !== nextProps.getItemProps) return false if (prevProps.item !== nextProps.item) return false if (prevProps.index !== nextProps.index) return false
-      prevProps.getItemProps !==
-      nextProps.getItemProps
-    )
-      return false
-    if (prevProps.item !== nextProps.item)
-      return false
-    if (prevProps.index !== nextProps.index)
-      return false
-    if (
-      prevProps.selectedItem !==
-      nextProps.selectedItem
-    )
-      return false
+  if (prevProps.selectedItem !== nextProps.selectedItem) return false

   // this is trickier.
 We should only re-render if this list item:
   // 1. was highlighted before and now it's not
-    // 2. was not highlighted before and now it is if (
+  // 2. was not highlighted before and now it is if (prevProps.highlightedIndex !== nextProps.highlightedIndex) {
-      prevProps.highlightedIndex !==
-      nextProps.highlightedIndex
-    ) {
     const wasPrevHighlighted =
-        prevProps.highlightedIndex ===
+      prevProps.highlightedIndex === prevProps.index
-        prevProps.index
     const isNowHighlighted =
-        nextProps.highlightedIndex ===
+      nextProps.highlightedIndex === nextProps.index
-        nextProps.index
-      return (
-        wasPrevHighlighted ===
+    return wasPrevHighlighted === isNowHighlighted
-        isNowHighlighted
-      )
   }
   return true
-  }
-)
+})
 ```

 </StepHead>